 (1) Evaluate how well the goals or objectives of the proposed project have been met.
-To meet this requirement, the applicant must describe-
+To meet this requirement the applicant must describe-

-(i) The outcomes to be measured for both the project and the scholars, particularly the acquisition of scholars' competencies; and
+(i) The relevant outcomes to be measured for both the project and the scholars, particularly the acquisition of scholars' competencies; and

-(ii) The evaluation methodologies, data collection methods, and data analyses that will be used; and
+(ii) The evaluation methodologies, data collection methods, and data analyses that will be used; and applicant must

-(2) Collect, analyze, and use data on scholars supported by the project to inform the project on an ongoing basis.
+(2) Collect and analyze data on all scholars, including data disaggregated by race, national origin and primary language(s), and disability status, supported by the project to inform the proposed project on an ongoing basis.

 (f) Demonstrate, in the appendices or narrative under "Required project assurances" as directed, that the following requirements are met.
-The applicant must-
+The application-

-(1) Include in appendix A of the
+(1) Include, in appendix A of the